Islem-Chammakhi/data-engineering-project/src/docs/batch-ingestion.md

 This document is reserved for the batch ingestion workflow and will be added later.

 Use this file to describe:
-- batch sources
+- Batch sources
-- extraction logic
+- Extraction logic
-- transformations
+- Transformations
-- destination storage
+- Destination storage
-- commands or orchestration steps
+- Commands or orchestration steps